Leonardo-Boss/suckless-site/st.suckless.org/patches/sync/index.md

 Part 1: auto-sync
 -----------------

+*NOTE*: this patch (part 1) is not required if you use st-master.
+It was merged upsream on 2020-05-10 and will be included in the next release.

 This patch replaces the timing algorithm and uses a range instead of fixed timing values.
 The range gives it the flexibility to choose when to draw, and it tries to draw once an output "batch" is complete, i.e. when there's some